opensafely/documentation/docs/study-def-codelists.md

 ## Pulling codelists into your study definition

 Many functions for defining variables take *codelists* as arguments.

-Codelists live as CSV files in the `codelists/` directory, and are loaded into variables like this:
+Codelists live as CSV files in the `codelists/` directory (see instructions in the [Adding codelists to a project](codelists-project) page).

+Codelists are loaded into variables as follows:

 ```py
 chronic_cardiac_disease_codes = codelist_from_csv(